 Where are the current COPS located across NSW?

-For information on the benefits of establish a Community of Practice in your area and how to set one up.
+Provides information on the benefits of establishing a Community of Practice in your area, and how to set one up.

 Details of current active Communities of Practice across NSW

-This DJP Leaders Forum – CoP Progress Report was given at the DJP Leaders’ Forum held on March 9th and outlines the various COPs that have been set up as well as some of the issues identified through these groups.
+This DJP CoP Progress Report – June 2017 was given at the DJP Leaders’ Forum held on June 1st and outlines the various COPs that have been set up as well as some of the issues identified through these groups.

 For further information on setting up a COP in your area, or to find out more